-With effect from January 2021 the Council has agreed that all the Statutory Committees will have delegated authority for decision making on specific issues in accordance with their terms of reference.
-This arrangement has been reviewed and confirmed to operate until May 2022 when it will be subject to further consideration.
+Since January 2021 the Council's Statutory Committees have operated with delegated authority for decision making on specific issues in accordance with their terms of reference.
+This arrangement has been subject to review and it was confirmed at General Meeting in June 2021 that it would continue to operate until May 2022 when it will be subject to further consideration.

-The minutes and associated reports for all Council and Committee Meetings are uploaded to the Council's website www.fermanaghomagh.com with the exception of confidential minutes and reports.
-Additionally, all Council and Committee meetings are audio recorded, which are uploaded to the website, except for discussions relating to confidential business.
-With effect from May 2020, due to the Covid-19 pandemic, Council and Committee meetings have been held remotely which has provided the opportunity to livestream Council and Committee meetings to YouTube.
-These actions ensure that the Council is communicating with its public in an open and transparent manner.
+The minutes and associated reports for all Council and Committee Meetings are published on the Council's website www.fermanaghomagh.com with the exception of confidential minutes and reports.
+Additionally, all Council and Committee meetings are livestreamed and subsequently available on the Council's YouTube channel and through the website, except for discussions relating to confidential business.